osgirl/CampbellSoup/README.md

 -------------
 There are default settings in `campbellsoup.defaults`.
 You can use those for local debugging purposes, although overriding them is recommended.
 For production use, you should certainly override them.

-You can override the defaults with your own settings by copying `campbellsoup/defaults.py` to some other location and changing the values in the file.
+You can override the defaults with your own settings by copying `campbellsoup/defaults.py` to a file named `config.py` in the project root and changing the values in the file.
 For documentation, see the [Flask documentation][1].
 Some clarifications can also be found in `campbellsoup.__doc__`.
 You pass either the imported module or the module path (as a string) to `campbellsoup.create_application` in order to use your custom settings.
 Note that module paths are relative to the `campbellsoup` package.

 Dependencies
 ------------